insidewhy/cc.loader/README.md

 modules and namespaces
 ----------------------
 Each module has an associated JavaScript namespace with an identical name.
 There is no requirement for a module to populate this namespace but ccloader provides simple mechanisms to do so if you want to use them.
-Personally I believe that this is the most sensible way to structure modules.

 The first argument passed to the "defines" callback can be used to inject functions and variables into the JavaScript namespace associated with a module name:
 ```javascript